Zir0-93/zir0-93.github.io/_posts/2019-02-25-object-oriented-cloud-transformation.md

 ---
-title: "How Object Oriented Code Facilitates The Adoption of Microservices"
+title: "How To Accelerate Microservices Adoption With Object Oriented Code"
 date: 2019-02-25 15:04:23
 icon: /images/2udfzo.png
 tags: [oop, serverless, microservices]
-description: Even with the best solution architects, developers, and financial resources available, an application's cloud transformation journey will be a nightmare if the code is not object oriented.
+description: Even with the best solution architects, developers, and financial resources available, an application's microservices migration journey will be a nightmare if the code not object oriented to some degree.
 excerpt_separator: <!--more-->
 ---
-Even with the best solution architects, developers, and financial resources available, an application's cloud transformation journey will be a nightmare if the code is **not** *object-oriented*.
+**All monoliths are not created equal**.
+Even with the best solution architects, developers, and financial resources available, a legacy application's microservices transformation journey will be a nightmare if the code is *not object-oriented* to some degree.
 <!--more-->

 <img src="/images/2udfzo.jpg" style="margin-left:auto; margin-right:auto; display: block;"/>

 Wanting to benefit from scalability and cost-efficiency of cloud technologies, organizations are increasingly migrating their monolithic applications to microservices and serverless based architectures.
 Due to the nature of typical monoliths however, this migration is often a long and difficult process.

-**Why you ask?** Because the most time consuming aspect of the migration journey involves *decoupling* the monolith base into smaller, more refined services while ensuring that these new components have desirable properties of a distributed system (autonomy, scalability, and so on).
+**Why you ask?** Because the most time consuming aspect of the migration journey involves *decoupling* the monolith into smaller, more refined services while ensuring that these new components have desirable properties of a distributed system (autonomy, scalability, and so on).

 And this decoupling process will be much more frustrating and tedious than necessary if the code does not have certain characteristics that make it easy to split up and compose into smaller and more focussed components.
+In this article I'll demonstrate how four principles key Object Oriented Programming principles **accelerate** this process.

-In this article I'll show how four principles, which are at the core of Object Oriented Programming, **accelerate** this process.
+By the end, I'm hopefull that you'll seriously consider writing high quality Object Oriented code when starting your next greenfield project so that you can avoid many of the difficulties typically associated with microservices adoption down the road.

 * TOC
 {:toc}